 The Society of Jesus made an indelible impact on the development of Early Modern art and architecture.
 This was not only true in Europe, but also in the mission territories where the Jesuits were active.
-The Jesuits capitalized on all the latest means of communication (such as printing) and transformed and adapted the prevalent styles of painting of architecture.
-This summer school, taught by world-leading experts in the field, focusses on the wide variety of Jesuit art (painting, architecture, devotional printing, etc.) and the underlying theories and political context.
-Uniquely, this summer school will do so in situ, because in the seventeenth century, Antwerp was the most important centre of the Order, after Rome.
+The Jesuits capitalized on all the latest means of communication (such as printing) and transformed and adapted the prevalent styles of painting and architecture.
+This summer school, taught by world-leading experts in the field, focuses on the wide variety of Jesuit art (painting, architecture, devotional printing, etc.) and the underlying theories and political context.

 This summer school is intended for Master’s and doctoral students with an interest in history, art history, religious history and Jesuit studies.

 Successful completion of the summer school can be awarded with 3 credits according the European Credit Transfer System (ECTS).

 To include the credits in the curriculum at the home institution, participants need an agreement with the responsible person at the home institution.

 A certificate will be awarded at the end of the programme.